 Our Approach

 The Center for Health Law and Policy Innovation (CHLPI) provides support to health care entities committed to designing Guaranteed Income pilot programs with patients’ public benefits in mind.
-By identifying policy barriers and advocating for creative solutions, CHLPI seeks to maximize the health benefits of Guaranteed Income studies.
+By identifying policy barriers and advocating for creative solutions, CHLPI seeks to maximize the health benefits of Guaranteed Income interventions.